cdown/sshrc/README.md

 * In rare cases your system may complain when you change your VIM environment variable.
 You can use `alias vim='vim -u /path/to/.vimrc'` in these cases.
 * xxd must be installed on both your local computer and server.
 If this is not the case, you can't use the tool.
 * Temp files are not deleted during a ssh timeout due to the script being killed with a SIGHUP message before cleanup.
-A solution for this may come in the future.
+A solution for this is coming soon.
 If this is a problem for you, the most recent version of sshrc will help you by naming your tempfiles like e.g. /tmp/.russell.sshrc.awIL so that you can remove any old ones efficiently with `rm -r /tmp/.russell*`
 * Finally, if the tool is hanging or giving errors about argument strings, you'll most likely need to reduce the size of your .sshrc.d directory.

 [sshrc-git]: https://aur.archlinux.org/packages/sshrc-git